aboutcode-org/tracecode-toolkit/CONTRIBUTING.rst

   Gitter also has an IRC bridge at https://irc.gitter.im/ This is the main place where we chat and meet.

-- an official #aboutcode IRC channel on freenode (server chat.freenode.net) for TraceCode and other related tools.
-You can use your favorite IRC client or use the web chat at https://webchat.freenode.net/ .
+- an official #aboutcode IRC channel on Libera.chat (server libera.chat) for TraceCode and other related tools.
+You can use your favorite IRC client or use the web chat at https://web.libera.chat/ .
   This is a busy place with a lot of CI and commit notifications that makes actual chat sometimes difficult!